-- 8.1 Where the Responsible Authorities and other persons do not raise any relevant representations about an application made to the Licensing Authority, it is the duty of the Licensing Authority to grant the licence or certificate subject only to the mandatory conditions prescribed in the 2003 Act itself and conditions that are consistent with the Operating Schedule. - 8.2 If relevant representation has been received regarding an application then a hearing must be held unless all parties agree it is unnecessary, with the exception of a Review application, where a hearing must always be held, even if mediation has been successful.
+- 8.1 Where the Responsible Authorities and other persons do not raise any relevant representations about an application made to the Licensing Authority, it is the duty of the Licensing Authority to grant the licence or certificate subject only to conditions that are consistent with the Operating Schedule and any Mandatory Conditions prescribed in the 2003 Act itself. - 8.2 If relevant representation has been received regarding an application then a hearing must be held unless all parties agree it is unnecessary, with the exception of a Review application, where a hearing must always be held, even if mediation has been successful.